sharonkorir/Akan-Name-Generator/README.md

 Akan Naming Calendar
-#### A web application that generates the user's Akan name, 10th December, 2021
+#### A web application that generates the user's Akan 'day' name, 10th December, 2021
 #### By **Sharon Korir**
 ## Description
 This is a web application that uses your birthday month and date to calculate the day you were born.
 The application then generates your Akan name, depending on your gender.